-With the lower column lever all the way up, connect the transmission control linkage at the lower column lever.
+With the lower column lever all the way UP, connect the transmission control linkage at the lower column lever.

-Refer to paper #1 for reinstalling the shaft lock, steering wheel and horn parts.
+Please proceed and follow instructions in Tilt Column Disassembly & Repair Paper #1 or the Standard Column Disassembly & Repair Paper #1 for reinstalling the shaft lock, steering wheel and horn parts.

-TiltColumnD&R#2Rev09JA2010 StdColumnD&R#2Rev09JA2010 JIML82@aol.com
+TiltColumnD&R#2Rev15JA2010 StdColumnD&R#2Rev15JA2010 JIML82@aol.com